abria/agpunicas/README.md

 ## Proto-RPG
 Game prototype for RPG/action games with SDL and Box2D physics engine.
-For demonstration purposes, a small portion of Legend of Zelda: A Link to the Past (NES) is implemented.
+For demonstration purposes, a small portion of <i>Legend of Zelda: A Link to the Past</i> (NES) is implemented.

 <img src="https://github.com/abria/agpunicas/blob/main/demo_RPG.png">